cw-public/detect-secrets/README.md

 > **⚠️ WARNING**
 >
 > The Scope of detect-secrets is narrowed down to ONLY Git-tracked files.
 Anything that got created recently inside the new Session and hasnt been pushed
-> wont show up in a basic `detect-secrets scan > .secrets.baseline` or `detect-secrets scan .` means if you run of those two commands and dont see specific
+> wont show up in a basic `detect-secrets scan > .secrets.baseline` or `detect-secrets scan .` means if you run one of those two commands and dont see specific
 > files, make sure that they have been staged !

 > **ℹ️ Info**
 >
 > If `hook-init` is not found in the current Shell Session, you should be able to update the tools by running
 > `. $PFOPILE`
 > `Update-SessionPath`

+`Update-SessionPath` is another custom function inside `$PROFILE` the purpose of this function is to enable `hook-init` by communicating the updated PATH variables in the current working Session.
+The reason for that is to avoid having to restart VSCode.

 # Usage